Cottus transsilvaniae

 Cottus transsilvaniae is a species of freshwater ray-finned fish belonging to the family Cottidae, the typical sculpins.
 It is endemic to Romania in the upper Arges River in the Danube drainage.
 It reaches a maximum length of 9.7 cm.
 It prefers rocky shoals and riffles of small upland streams.
 His species was described as a separate species from the European bullhead (C. gobio) in 2005 by Jörg Freyhof, Maurice Kottelat and Arne W. Nolte.
-The specific name transsilvaniae means "of Transsilvania", the Latin name of the Transylvania.
+The specific name transsilvaniae means "of Transsilvania", the Latin name for Transylvania.